BesenbacherLab/ctDNAmer/README.md

 ctDNA-mers leverages genome-wide information and is not limited to SNVs.
 Probabilistic modeling is used to estimate the circulating tumor fraction.

 The method is built as a customizable [snakemake workflow](https://f1000research.com/articles/10-33)[1].
-K-mer counting and k-mer set operations are done by KMC3(https://academic.oup.com/bioinformatics/article/33/17/2759/3796399)[2].
-The probablistic models are implemented in STAN (https://mc-stan.org/)[3] and sampling is performed with the rstan package.
+K-mer counting and k-mer set operations are done by [KMC3](https://academic.oup.com/bioinformatics/article/33/17/2759/3796399)[2], probablistic models are implemented in [STAN](https://mc-stan.org/)[3] and sampling is performed with the rstan package.

 Detailed  descripton of ctDNA-mers can be found [here](https://www.biorxiv.org/).